danchoi/vitunes/README.markdown

 * Try installing with `sudo gem install vitunes && vitunes-install`

 To upgrade ViTunes to a newer version, just repeat the installation procedure.
-Don't forget to run `vitunes-install` again after you download the new gem.

 ## How to use it